-Female Hormones and Exercise
+Female Hormones and Fitness

 We know that hormones like testosterone play a role in how we exercise, grow muscles, and age.
 But there are more hormones at play that we typically don’t think about.
 Progesterone is a hormone found in pregnant women as well as a multitude of birth control devices.
 A normal part of a woman’s menstrual cycle, progesterone typically does not cause any problems.
 As with most generalities, though, there are exceptions to this.